dereuromark/cakephp-geo/README.md

 This plugin requires PHP5.4+

-Please note: This plugin is currently still pre-alpha and not ready to be used.
+Please note: This plugin is currently still beta and should only be used with caution.
+A release will be made once CakePHP 3.0 is stable.

 ## How to include
 Installing the plugin is pretty much as with every other CakePHP plugin.